LAST UPDATED: 5/14/23 – Galápagos photography guide

 A great way that you can highlight the wildlife you photograph is to use a very large aperture, which will give your shot a very shallow depth of field, which in turn will give your pictures an effect that is called the Bokeh effect.
 With the Bokeh effect, the part of your image that you focus on will be in focus, but the foreground and background of your image will be out of focus.
 This helps to highlight the wildlife you photograph because only those wildlife subjects will be in focus.

-As you can see in the example image of the Galápagos Sea Lion I photographed above, and as I outlined in the illustration below, the sea lion is in focus, but the foreground and background are out of focus.
+As you can see in the example image of the Galápagos Sea Lion I photographed above, and as I outlined in the illustration in my Galápagos photography guide below, the sea lion is in focus, but the foreground and background are out of focus.
 This really highlights the sea lion and makes it stand apart from the beach where I photographed it.
 The Bokeh effect is often used in portrait photography with humans and works equally as well with wildlife photography.

 Don’t Miss the Golden and Blue Hours